John Langalibalele Dube: Educator

 Dube was also an educator, a speaker of note on the circuit engaging whites in lectures around the country.
-In 1901 he and his first wife, Nokutela Dube, founded the Zulu Christian Industrial School which is now the Ohlange High School at Ohlange, near Phoenix and EkuPhakameni.
-This was the first educational institution in South Africa to be founded by black people.
-He gave lecturers by invitation and he was awarded a Doctorate of Philosophy as a result.
+In 1901, he and his first wife, Nokutela Dube, founded the Zulu Christian Industrial School which is now the Ohlange High School at Ohlange, near Phoenix and EkuPhakameni.
+This was the first educational institution in South Africa to be founded by a black woman.

+In 1935 he founded the Natal Bantu Teachers' Association (later the Natal African Teachers' Union /NATU); he gave lecturers by invitation and he was awarded a Doctorate by the University of South Africa as a result.
 His role as an educator has been less documented, but he held and proposed views on education and culture that were to be used in inimical ways by the Apartheid government when it came into power in 1948 and legislating the Bantu Education Act.
 Dube had identified the need to combine Western education with local customs and traditions, all grounded in broad African communal behaviour.
 His theories on education are found in both Ukuziphatha and Isita.